-Decompression efforts were put in place following CDC protocol to ensure adequate spacing, cleaning and Personal Protective Equipment (PPE).
-Additionally, Alameda County agencies collaborated with Project Room Key, Operation Comfort & Operation Safer Grounds and others to offer additional housing opportunities and quarantine accommodations upon release, with a special focus on the most vulnerable in our community.
+Decompression efforts were put in place with our housing providers following CDC protocol to ensure adequate spacing, cleaning and Personal Protective Equipment (PPE).
+Additionally, Alameda County agencies collaborated with Project Roomkey, Operation Comfort & Operation Safer Grounds and others to offer additional housing opportunities and quarantine accommodations upon release, with a special focus on the most vulnerable in our community.